gugucode/TriviaGame/README.md

 or

-Goes to https://gugucode.github.io/Responsive-Portfolio/projects.html -> click "Trivial Game"
+Go to https://gugucode.github.io/my-Portfolio/project.html -> click "Trivial Game"

-### Prerequisites

-null

 ## Built With